loooooop-png/rag-pdf/README.md

-You should create conda env and run 'pip install -r requirements.txt'
+You should create conda env and run
+'''Bash
+pip install -r requirements.txt'
+'''